-- 1. Coursework: Students must complete a total of 13 units of credit.
+- Coursework: Students must complete a total of 13 units of credit.
 These include the following.
-Note, it is possible to take up to 4 of those units with courses that do not carry graduate credit, but you must first get permission from your advisor and Director of Graduate Studies. - 2.
-Satisfactory academic progress must be maintained by students, or they will risk losing funding or being dismissed from the program.
+Note, it is possible to take up to 4 of those units with courses that do not carry graduate credit, but you must first get permission from your advisor and Director of Graduate Studies. - Satisfactory academic progress must be maintained by students, or they will risk losing funding or being dismissed from the program.
 A student will not be in good academic standing (and will be put on academic probation) if they have an overall grade point average below B (3.0 GPA), any single grade below C, have more than three incomplete grades, fail to pass the qualifying exam by the end of their third year, or fail to make satisfactory progress with research as determined by the student's dissertation committee or in their teaching assistant (TA) and project assistantship (PA) assignments.
-Some additional details about expectations follow: - At a minimum, students must have at least one committee meeting each year to maintain satisfactory academic progress.
+Some additional details about expectations follow:

+a.
+At a minimum, students must have at least one committee meeting each year to maintain satisfactory academic progress.
 The first committee meeting must be no later than spring of year 1 to maintain satisfactory academic progress.
-More information about annual progress reviews is below. - Attendance at weekly PBC seminar series and journal club is required. - Annual public presentation of research at PBC seminars in years 2 and beyond is required to maintain satisfactory academic progress. - Satisfactory performance in TA assignments is required to maintain satisfactory academic progress.
-The number of teaching assignments will vary with total graduate student enrollment and course needs, but there is a minimum requirement of two quarters of teaching. - Satisfactory performance in PA assignments is required to maintain satisfactory academic progress. - 3.
-Annual Progress Reviews to maintain satisfactory academic progress, students must have annual progress reviews with their committee and submit the annual progress review form to the Program Assistant upon completion of the review.
-More information can be found in sections below. - 4.
-Qualifying Examination and Prospectus The Qualifying Examination is an important checkpoint meant to demonstrate that a student is progressing on their dissertation research toward the Ph.D. degree.
-It includes the preparation of a written research proposal (Prospectus), along with an oral presentation of the proposal and questioning from a committee about the work and related topics. dissertation and progress on them so far.
+More information about annual progress reviews is below.

+b.
+Attendance at weekly PBC seminar series and lab meeting is required.

+c.
+Annual public presentation of research at PBC seminars in years 2 and beyond is required to maintain satisfactory academic progress.

+d.
+Satisfactory performance in TA assignments is required to maintain satisfactory academic progress.
+The number of teaching assignments will vary with total graduate student enrollment and course needs, but there is a minimum requirement of two-quarters of teaching.
+There might be more than two assignments, but two is the minimum. e.
+Satisfactory performance in PA assignments is required to maintain satisfactory academic progress.

+- Annual Progress Reviews to maintain satisfactory academic progress, students must have annual progress reviews with their committee and submit the annual progress review form to the Program Assistant upon completion of the review.
+More information can be found in sections below. - Qualifying Examination and Prospectus The Qualifying Examination is an important checkpoint meant to demonstrate that a student is progressing on their dissertation research toward the Ph.D. degree.
+It includes the preparation of a written research proposal (Prospectus), along with an oral presentation of the proposal and progress to date, followed by questioning from a committee about the work and related topics.
 The committee will either approve this or request additional work.
-More information can be found in sections below.
 This must be successfully completed at least three months before the defense date.
-However, we recommend that you complete this much earlier if possible.
-See sections below for more details and timeline for this milestone. - 5.
-Permission to Write and Dissertation Outline Approval At the "permission to write" meeting, the student will provide an overview/outline of all the experiments and analysis they plan to include in the dissertation.
+However, we recommend that you complete this much earlier.
+See sections below for more details and timeline for this milestone. - Permission to Write and Dissertation Outline Approval At the "permission to write" meeting, the student will provide an overview/outline of all the experiments and analysis they plan to include in the dissertation.